Talking to Your Family Members at the Holidays About Your Divorce

 My Personal Experience

 I was very fortunate in my divorce.
 My ex and I both maintained a high level of respect for each other's privacy throughout the process.
 My mom and I are very close, and she helps quite a bit with my children.
-I would never know it if she had a negative or critical thing to say because all she ever showed me was unconditional support throughout the process.
+I would never know if she had a negative or critical thing to say because all she ever showed me was unconditional support throughout the process.
 I do wish everyone could have that experience with their family members.

 Related post: Your First Christmas After Divorce